-In Problem 3, assume the distribution is not a "coronavirus-related distribution" as that term is defined in Section 2204(a)(4)(A) of the CARES Act and is thus not exempted from the § 72(t) early withdrawal penalty.
-(As noted below, Section 2202(a)(1) of the CARES Act specifically provides that § 72(t) will not apply to any "coronavirus-related distributions.")
-Additionally, assume no part of the distribution could qualify for the special rule of § 72(t)(2)(H) [added by the SECURE Act] which negates any early distribution penalty on distributions of up to \$5,000 made "during the 1-year period beginning on the date on which a child of the individual is born or on which the legal adoption by the individual of an eligible adoptee is finalized."
+In Problem 3, assume the distribution is not exempted from the § 72(t) early withdrawal penalty.
+[Note: The Consolidated Appropriations Act, 2021 provides the § 72 10% early withdrawal penalty will not apply to certain "qualified disaster distributions" not to exceed \$100,000.
+The Act includes these distributions in a taxpayer's income ratably over a 3-year period.
+Because of the limited time during 2021 in which the special provisions of the Act are applicable, we do not address them and they should be ignored in answering Problem 3.]
+Additionally, assume no part of the distribution could qualify for the special rule of § 72(t)(2)(H) [added by the SECURE Act (Setting Every Community Up for Retirement Enhancement Act)] which negates any early distribution penalty on distributions of up to \$5,000 made "during the 1-year period beginning on the date on which a child of the individual is born or on which the legal adoption by the individual of an eligible adoptee is finalized."

-Page 160: The SECURE Act repealed § 219(d)(1) which had disallowed deductions for "qualified retirement contributions for the benefit of an individual who had attained the age of 701⁄2 before the close of such individual's taxable year for which the contribution was made."
-As a result, contributions for the benefit of an individual can continue after the individual has attained the age of 701⁄2.
-The repeal of § 219(d)(1) is effective for taxable years beginning after December 31, 2019.
+Page 160: The SECURE Act, enacted in December 2019, repealed § 219(d)(1) which had disallowed deductions for "qualified retirement contributions for the benefit of an individual who had attained the age of 70 $\frac{1}{2}$ before the close of such individual's taxable year for which the contribution was made."
+As a result, contributions for the benefit of an individual can continue after the individual has attained the age of 70 $\frac{1}{2}$.

 Page 161: The Tax Court in Conard v.
 Commissioner, 154 T.C.
-No. 6 (March 2020), held that "applying the §72(t) additional tax to the qualified retirement plan distributions [received by a taxpayer] while she was not yet 59-1/2, was not disabled, and was otherwise not eligible for any of the other exceptions described in § 72(t)(2), does not violate the equal protection component of the Due Process Clause of the Fifth Amendment."
+No. 6 (2020), held that "applying the §72(t) additional tax to the qualified retirement plan distributions [received by a taxpayer] while she was not yet 59 1⁄2, was not disabled, and was otherwise not eligible for any of the other exceptions described in § 72(t)(2), does not violate the equal protection component of the Due Process Clause of the Fifth Amendment."